What is Short Selling

 - If the price got to $43.50, his profit is $1 and he can now close the position, meaning he “buys” the instrument for a better price.

 The same concept of short selling on regular trading, applies to spread betting.
 If one believes a certain instrument’s value will rise he can place £10, for example, for each pip the price moves.
 If, however, the instrument’s value is expected to decrease, he can place the same £10 for each point it goes down, and make the same profit.

 Short selling has many advantages that attract many traders, new and experienced alike:

 - Short selling grants traders access to instruments that they would otherwise not be able to trade.
 If one wants to benefit from a decrease in an instrument’s value, he can do it without owning it.

-- Going short on an instrument, meaning opening a selling position on the trading platform, allows traders to benefit even when the markets are going down, as will be explained in the example later.
+- Going short on an instrument, meaning opening a selling position on the platform, allows traders to benefit even when the markets are going down, as will be explained in the example later.

 - In short selling one can monitor and control his investment with the use of different market orders, stop loss and others.
 These can prove critical when short selling.

-- Just like going long, one can employ leverage trading in short selling, and open positions larger than his capital.
+- Just like going long, one can employ leverage in short selling, and open positions larger than his capital.